Amata, South Australia

 Amata is part of the Amata – Tjurma electorate.
 The people of the Tjurma Homelands regard themselves as a separate community.

+Time zone

+Due to its proximity to the border of the Northern Territory, Amata does not observe daylight saving time unlike the rest of South Australia.
+The time zone observed throughout the year is Australian Central Standard Time (UTC+9:30), in line with Darwin rather than Adelaide.

 Geography and governance

 Amata lies about 115 km due south of Uluru and 380 km south-west of Alice Springs, in the north-west of South Australia, within the Anangu Pitjantjatjara lands.
 It is located at the western end of the Musgrave Ranges, about 14 km south of the border with the Northern Territory.

 Being 700 metres above sea level, Amata is also South Australia's highest town.

 It lies within one of seven electorates within the APY lands, representing the Amata and Tjurma wider communities, which elect the Executive Board of Anangu Pitjantjatjara Yankunytjatjara.
 Tjurma appears to be or have been a separate community.

 Climate

 Based upon the climate records of the nearest weather station at Marla Police Station between 1985 and 2015, Amata experiences summer maximum temperatures of an average of 37.3 °C in January and a winter maximum average temperature of 19.6 °C in June.
 Overnight lows range from a mean minimum temperature of 22 °C in January to 5.5 °C in June.